tuck-team/chillet-bot/README.md

 - `!remove [character]` - Remove a character from your auto-claim list
 - `!setchannel` - Set the current channel as the target for commands

+### Slash Commands
+The same commands are available as slash commands with the `/` prefix.

 ## Running the Bot

 1. Install dependencies: